seanh/oatcake/README.md

 =======

 A drop-in stylesheet that makes pages attractive and readable.
-Looks good without attracting attention.
-Works great on mobile.
+Looks good without drawing attention to the design.
+Great on mobile.

 Hacking
 -------